kenyoni-software/godot-addons/doc/docs/addons/icon_explorer.md

 Browse and save icons from popular icon collections.

+You will find the Icon Explorer under `Project -> Tools -> Icon Explorer...` or directly in the main screen.

 Install or update them via the options menu in the right upper corner.
 This can take several minutes.

-You can remove the main screen button in the options.
+You can remove the main screen button in the options, the editor has to be restarted to take it into effect.

 **Available collections**